apache/pulsar/site2/doc-guides/syntax.md

 ### Tab

-The image below shows the differences for writing multiple tabs before and after.
-For how to write multiple tabs, see [Tabs](https://docusaurus.io/docs/next/markdown-features/tabs)
+The image below shows the differences in writing multiple tabs before and after.
+For how to write multiple tabs, see [Tabs](https://docusaurus.io/docs/next/markdown-features/tabs).

 ![alt_text](assets/syntax-3.png)